ArthurGareginyan/rss-feed-icon-for-specificfeedscom/README.md

 ## License

-The plugin "RSS Feed Icon for SpecificFeeds.com" is open-sourced software licensed under the [GNU GPLv3 license](http://www.gnu.org/licenses/gpl-3.0.html)
+This plugin is open-sourced software licensed under the [GNU General Public License, version 3 (GPLv3)](http://www.gnu.org/licenses/gpl-3.0.html) and is distributed free of charge.
+Commercial licensing (e.g. for projects that can’t use an open-source license) is available upon request.

+## Credits

+All icons are the property of the [SpecificFeeds.com](http://www.specificfeeds.com).

 ## Author